Denver, the Last Dinosaur: Season 2 (1989–1990)

+Reception

+In 2014, the io9 website listed Denver, the Last Dinosaur as one of twelve 1980s cartoons that did not deserve remembrance.
+Writer Rob Bricken also criticised the title character as "a dinosaur wearing sunglasses who skateboards and plays an electric guitar.
+It’s The Simpsons' Poochie before Poochie ever existed."

+Reviewer Michael P. Dougherty II of Fulvue Drive-in was more positive about the show.
+Reviewing the DVD release of Denver, the Last Dinosaur, Dougherty wrote "the series is surprisingly fun and entertaining; often focusing on friendship, ecology, conservationism while making it relatable to children."

 Merchandise and home media releases

 Knott's Berry Farm offered a Denver promotional tie-in with its new Kingdom of the Dinosaurs attraction (which would later take its last rider in 2004), as did Ralston Cereals with its new brand Dinersaurs (which sold poorly and was discontinued by the end of 1988).

 Various episodes of the series were released on VHS by Fries Home Video.

 World Events Productions released two DVD volumes through their Voltron.com website.
 The first volume included the hour-long pilot and the following eight episodes.
 The second volume includes 10 episodes.
 World Events Productions had the complete series on YouTube; it was removed on December 31, 2010, because of synchronizing problems, but as of February 2012, all but three episodes had been restored.
 On February 11, 2011, World Events Productions released the complete series on Hulu.

 On September 16, 2014, VCI Entertainment released Denver, The Last Dinosaur – The Complete Series on DVD in Region 1 for the very first time.

 The series is now owned by MarVista Entertainment.